gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Whoa up,"
 Thoughtful said once again.
-Maddy grunted as the wagon bumped off the road.
+The wagon bumped off the road
-Peering through the sideboards again she saw a pair of blocky concrete buildings, stained by rain and age.
+and stopped beside a pair of blocky concrete buildings, stained by rain and age.
 A barred metal gate stood open between them.

 "Where are we?"
 Sindy asked plaintively.

-"Just another stop,"
+"Nothing to worry about,"
-Special Blazes told her.
+Special Blazes reassured her.
+"This is just as far as Bee Six Vee can go.
-"Won't be but a minute."
+We won't be here but a moment."

 Thoughtful cleared her throat.
-"I'll, um, I'll go see to things, shall I?"
+"I'll, um, I'll go take a look-see."
 She hopped down without waiting for an answer.

-"Why are we waiting?"
+"How much longer?"
 Sindy asked after a couple of minutes had crawled by.

-"It won't be long," the tiger replied absently.
+"Not long," the tiger replied absently.
 "But listen,
 whatever happens,
-don't be startled, aright?
-We'll be in Sandy Bend in no time."
-*Liar!* Maddy thought angrily.
+just stay here, aright?"

 "Hey, boss!"
 Thoughtful called out.
-"We got visitors."
+"Visitors!"

 Maddy heard Sindy gasp.
 "What are they doing here?"

 "Now, now, there's nothing to worry about,"
 Special Blazes soothed.
+"Look, you see?
+Most of them aren't even real.
-"Just sit down and—I said sit down, Miz Roo.
+Now just sit down and—I said sit down, Miz Roo."
-Now."

 But Sindy didn't.
-Maddy felt the wagon jostle as her sister hopped off the bench seat.
+The wagon jostled as her sister hopped off the bench seat.
 "Get back up here!"
 Special Blazes snapped.
 The wagon jostled again as he stood up.

 Maddy couldn't take any more.
-The cleaning bot whirred at her as she slithered back to push the tailgate open with her feet.
+The cleaning bot whirred at her as she pushed the tailgate open with her feet and slid out.
 Peeking cautiously around the wagon's back corner she saw Sindy with her hands on her hips looking up belligerently at an angry Special Blazes.